-"Collateral Deficiency" means with respect to a Mortgage Loan, when Final Certification provided by the Custodian identifies that a document is missing from the Collateral File with respect to that Mortgage Loan.
+"Collateral Deficiency" means with respect to a Mortgage Loan, when the Final Certification provided by the Custodian identifies that a document has a deficiency or defect or is missing from the related Collateral File.

 "Collateral Deficiency Indemnification Amount" means the amount due from the Seller to the Trust for a Collateral Deficiency Loss.